 Debt debs wondered- Best financial decision / practice that they have done themselves?
 Worst financial decision / habit that they have done or that they've heard of (maybe they don't have anything that bad)?

 My best financial decision has been saying no to credit card debt and saying yes to saving.
 I've been saving for years and it's helped me immensely.
 One of my worst financial decisions — purely related to finances — was going to a private college.

 Jessica Harlow- How much family finances info should you share with your kids, and when should you start?

 I think keeping money conversations open can help educate and empower your kids.
 You don't need to tell them everything at first, but as time goes on, and they learn about money, you can show them real life examples using your income and spending.
 Start with financial foundations, and as they get older, share more info as you feel comfortable.
 Don't leave them in the dark though.
 Use your financial situation as a tool to educate them!

 Sunday-How can financial independence be attained when income or earnings are not stable?

-This is the first interview in a 6 part series!
-Please come back next Monday for part two!
+This is the fourth interview in a 6 part series!
+Please come back next Monday for part three!